zjfong/functions-training/README.md

 ### 7. Vowel Count:
-Count the number of occurence of vowels in a word.
+Return the number of occurences of vowels in a word.
 Vowels are `a`, `e`, `i`, `o`, `u`, and `y`

 ```javascript